rcastilloTIC/Brickngo/README.md

 	- Make sure that the images of the pieces are in the imagenes/ directory and have the correct name format to be loaded properly in the PDF.
 	- The bingo.jpg title file must be in the root directory of the project to be used in the PDF generation.
+ 	- The name is a play on words between Brick and Bingo, in case it wasn’t clear enough ;)